 The three elective subjects are studied across Stage 5 (they are two-year courses).
-Some courses (eg Spanish or Italian) are available through external agencies (via distance education).
+Some courses are available through external agencies (via distance education).
 Students may apply to study a maximum of one elective in this way.
 An additional cost is involved.